International Meals – Luxembourg

 Pretty typical fare for a pork meatball.
 Just for variety, let’s NOT take a picture of chopping an onion.
 After all, this filling isn’t precooked – it’s just mixed together and left to chill a bit while you mess with the potatoes.

-SO MANY POTAOTES.
+SO MANY POTATOES.

 First, you take a small quantity of potatoes, boil and rice them Ricing a potato is a task made much easier by a tool called a potato ricer.
 Which we don’t have.